vinaya » pli-tv-pvr » Parivāra

 sutadhāriṁ vicakkhaṇo.

-Superb memory, and clarity of sight.
+Superb memory, clarity of sight.

 Imaṁ vitthārasaṅkhepaṁ,